the-invisible-man/shorter-api/README.md

 | System was designed such that it can scale horizontally to adjust to traffic spikes | Aim to minimize any overhead when redirecting the user to their destination |

 ## API
-Below, are all the endpoints that comprise the ShortLink service:
+Below, are all the endpoints comprising the ShortLink service:

 ### Create Single Link
 **POST** `/shorten/v1/urls`